Is your gut in bad shape right now? If so, detox is much more important than you think.

 Why are people with gut problems likely to have more toxins inside them?

-However bad bacteria create unhelpful waste products.
 When these bad critters get the upper hand in our microbiome, our body has a lot more mess to clear up every day!
+This is a state known as dysbiosis.

 Another problem is that, without enough good bacteria, we struggle to digest our food fully.
-This leads to more undigested food particles floating around.
+This leads to more undigested food particles floating around than normal.

-These undigested food particles are then able to pass from the gut into the body, where they don’t belong, upsetting our immune system and causing inflammation.
+These particles are then able to pass from the gut into the body, where they don’t belong, upsetting our immune system, causing chronic inflammation and making us sick.

 Some toxins even pass through the blood-brain barrier and mess with our delicate brain chemistry, causing havoc with our mood, memory and perception!